The Bristol Model: an abyss called a Cohen real: Abstract

 \section{Abstract}

 We construct a model $M$ of $\ZF$ which lies between $L$ and $L[c]$ for a Cohen real $c$ and does not have the form $L(x)$ for any set $x$.
 This is loosely based on the unwritten work done in a Bristol workshop about Woodin's HOD Conjecture in 2011.
 The construction given here allows for a finer analysis of the needed assumptions on the ground models, thus taking us one step closer to understanding models of $\ZF$, and the HOD Conjecture and its relatives.
-This model also gives a positive answer to a question of Grigorieff about intermediate models of $\ZF$, and it can be used to show the failure of Kinna--Wagner Principles.
+This model also provides a positive answer to a question of Grigorieff about intermediate models of $\ZF$, and we use it to show the failure of Kinna--Wagner Principles in $\ZF$.